The Impact of Retail Store Appearance

 How to drag shoppers away from their phones and make them walk into your store?
 Bump up your curb appeal to make a big impact with your store appearance.

-In the time prior to Covid-19, store appearance was something most big brands spent millions on.
+In the time prior to the pandemic, store appearance was something most big brands spent millions on.

 From the access to their parking lots, the exterior finish, the channel letters of the sign to the details of nested, round merchandising tables in greige, the recycled materials on the floors to the digital capabilities in the fitting rooms, there was plenty of attention to standing out.

 With the advent of the pandemic, many are advocating an abandonment of those defining features including retail merchandising so customers can just “get in and get out.”
 Furthermore, retailers have embraced the meager benefit of curbside pickup out of necessity.
 While others will tell you this is the way forward to the “next normal,” I am telling you that is a mistake.

 Retail has always been a game of being brilliant on the basics when it comes to store appearance, but there is an even greater urgency now to create an exceptional visual experience for all your shoppers.

 What a store's appearance communicates to the customer

 Within a few seconds of seeing a brick-and-mortar store — whether from the parking lot or from the street— shoppers decide on numerous things, from how much attention is paid to detail to the type of shopper who is welcome there and even to how susceptible the store is to shoplifting.